Jana Wood

 Ink Jet Print on photographic paper, (edition of 10, 3 sold).

-This photograph is an assemblage of items I have made or collected, a clay bird beak made from a mould of a bird skull found at Port Waikato after a storm, An egg tempera painting in the background, and bricks salvaged from the demolition site at Turua Street.
+This photograph brings together an assemblage of made and found objects.
+It includes a clay bird beak cast from a mould taken from a bird skull found at Port Waikato after a storm, an egg tempera painting in the background, and bricks salvaged from the demolition site at Turua Street.
+Together, these elements connect processes of making, loss, and recovery, linking personal acts of collection with wider narratives of place and disappearance.

 IMG_1002